arvindvikram06/html_css/task1/Readme.md

-Description:
+## Description

-This  project is a single-page static website. contains semantic HTML elements such as <header> , <nav> , <main> , and <footer>.
+This project is a simple card UI component built with HTML and CSS, featuring smooth hover effects.

-features:

-1.Responive navigation bar
-2.implemented css for typography,padding and margin.
-3.implemented media queries for responsive design
+## Features

+- Clean and minimal card design
+- Smooth hover animations (lift, scale, and shadow effects)
+- Image pop-up effect on hover
+- Responsive cards using Flexbox